Once Upon a Time in Hollywood (novel)

 Once Upon a Time in Hollywood: A Novel is the 2021 debut novel by Quentin Tarantino.
-It is a novelization of his 2019 film of the same name.
+It is a novelization of his 2019 film Once Upon a Time in Hollywood.
 Like the film, it follows the career arc of fictional action movie star Rick Dalton and his friend and stunt double, Cliff Booth.
-According to Tarantino, the novel is "a complete rethinking of the entire story" and adds details to various sequences and characters, including multiple chapters dedicated to the backstory of Cliff Booth.
+According to Tarantino, the novel is "a complete rethinking of the entire story" and adds details to various sequences and characters, including multiple chapters dedicated to the backstory of Booth.
 It debuted at number one on The New York Times fiction best-seller list.

 Differences from film

 The film's finale occurs towards the beginning of the novel, and its aftermath includes Rick Dalton earning newfound fame as a regular on The Tonight Show Starring Johnny Carson.

 It also focuses on Charles Manson's pursuit of a music career and the "inner worlds" of Sharon Tate and Trudi Frazer.
 There is a chapter dedicated to the Manson Family's "creepy crawls".
 In it, Manson instructs "Pussycat" to break into a wealthy, elderly couple's house while they are sleeping.

 Tarantino explains the inner thoughts of the controversial Bruce Lee–Cliff Booth fight, saying that Booth tricks Lee into the fight and Booth is fighting his own instinct to murder Lee more than Lee himself.

 The novel includes several chapters on the backstory of Lancer and its lead actor, James Stacy.

 It also contains a chapter detailing how Booth came to own his pit bull, Brandy, and another chapter focused on Booth living in France after escaping from a Filipino jungle as a POW.
 Tarantino based the Brandy and POW chapters on true stories.

 Critique is given on a large amount of mid-century films and filmmakers through the minds of Tate, Dalton, and Booth.

 The final part of the novel involves a phone call between Rick Dalton and Trudi Frazer on the evening after their day shooting Lancer together.
 They do a line reading and reminisce about the day and Trudi reminds Dalton how lucky they are to do what they do, making him genuinely realize "for the first time in ten years... how fortunate he is and was."
 The scene was cut from the film for reasons of pacing and timing.